|

 “digital

 home.”
-Currently 120 key media partners around the world
+Many media partners around the world

 offer such

-services through the Windows Media Center Online Spotlight portal. www.microsoft.com/windowsxp/mediacenter/evaluation
+services through the Windows Media Center Online Spotlight portal.

-Portable Media Centre Windows
+Portable Media Center Windows

 Media Player - Delivers the most